(last updated Fri 19 Oct 2018)

-Not sure how that happened, but am mega-enjoying it, while I send my bestie the goofiest selfies ever, and get good cheer cuddles from the best rescue cat in the world that chose to adopt me.
+Am mega-enjoying this year, while still sending my bestie the goofiest selfies ever, and getting good cheer cuddles from the best rescue cat in the world that chose to adopt me.

 The serious note is that I minimally edit listings here — it helps me to ‘map out’ the time in my head, with the view that it’ll help jog my memory in case I have to have ECT again…keeping detailed, ordered notes off-line and through online documentation and with task manager apps has helped me a lot, though there are still some years that have…gone.
 This might also explain any info holes here.